-The Hotels have enjoyed a very interesting and illustrious existence and each one has its own unique tales of days gone by, but here we have compiled the background which explains the development of English Lakes Hotels from 1952 until present day.
+The hotels have enjoyed an interesting and dynamic history and each one has its own unique tales of days gone by.
+We have compiled the background which explains the development of English Lakes Hotels from 1952 until present day.

 Low Wood & Wild Boar Hotels Purchased